Uemerson/url-shortener-fast-api/README.md

 INFO:     Application startup complete.
 ```

-5. Go to [docs](http://localhost:8000/docs) to see the automatic interactive API documentation (provided by Swagger UI):
+5. Go to [docs](http://localhost:8000/docs) to see the automatic interactive API documentation (provided by Swagger UI)

 # References and credits